Blockchain Transaction Conflicts: A Historical Perspective: Solana's Empirical Study

-Solana is the first access-specification-aware (\rwAware{}) blockchain to support parallel execution.
-Transactions specify the states that are read or written during execution.
-The Solana Sealevel~\cite{solanaSealevel} execution engine executes transactions in parallel using locking-based techniques (read and write locks) to identify independent transactions over multiple iterations~\cite{umbraresearch}.
-The longest Longest Chain of Conflicts determines the minimum number of iterations required for a block, assuming that a sufficient number of cores are available to fully exploit parallelism.
-To understand the distribution of conflicts in historical Solana blocks, we analyzed 1000 non-empty blocks from three distinct periods: the old historical period (S$_{ob}$) from block 61039000 to 61040210, the mid historical period (S$_{mb}$) from block 205465000 to 205466007, and the recent historical period (S$_{rb}$) from block 293971000 to 293972009.
-The Solana block consists of voting and non-voting transactions; we consider non-voting transactions for our analysis.
+Solana is the first \rwAware{} blockchain to support parallel execution.
+Transactions specify the states that can be read or written during execution.
+The Solana Sealevel~\cite{solanaSealevel} execute transactions in parallel using lock-based techniques (read-write locks) to identify independent transactions over multiple iterations~\cite{umbraresearch}.
+The conflict chain determines the iterations required for a block assuming a sufficient number of cores to fully exploit parallelism.
+We analyzed 1000 non-empty blocks from three distinct periods of Solana mainnet: the old historical period (S$_{ob}$) 61039000--61040210, the mid historical period (S$_{mb}$) 205465000--205466007, and the recent historical period (S$_{rb}$) 293971000--293972009.
+The Solana block consists of voting and non-voting transactions; we consider only non-voting transactions for our analysis.